JanisKarasa/job-board-api/README.md

 - Dynamic data
 - DOM methods

-Used an API URL https://remoteok.com/api to 'recreate' a job board by fetching data and rendering them as HTML elements.
+Used an API URL https://remoteok.com/api to 'recreate' a job board by sending AJAX request and fetching data to render it as HTML elements.